Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README-incremental.md

 ### Overview

-In This sample, the Web API is called by a .NET Desktop WPF application.
+In This sample, the Web API is called by a .NET console application.

 The .Net application uses the Microsoft Authentication Library [MSAL.NET](https://aka.ms/msal-net) to obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) through the [OAuth 2.0](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
 The access token is sent to the ASP.NET Core Web API, which authorizes the user using the ASP.NET JWT Bearer Authentication middleware.